Rosterfy announces that it has raised $2m AUD in private equity funding as part of major new drive to develop its footprint globally.

-Using the results from the survey, you can improve your volunteer retention and recruitment plan while reducing turnover and creating efficiencies.
+Using the results from the survey, you can improve your volunteer retention, engagement and recruitment plan while reducing turnover and creating efficiencies.
 You may even re-engage some former volunteers who are ready to come back if they think things are changing!

 20. Volunteer management strategy

 Don’t lose your volunteers in cyberspace!
-Using a volunteer management software such as Rosterfy allows you to streamline the entire volunteer recruitment process, so volunteers don’t slip through the cracks.
+Using volunteer management software like Rosterfy allows you to streamline the entire volunteer recruitment process, so volunteers don’t slip through the cracks.

 Scheduling automated communications can reduce the loss of potential volunteers during the sign-up process.
 Rosterfy allows you to set up automated: